taubman33/react-router/README.md

 Now whenever we get a response back from the API, `handleSearchSubmit` will both set the response to `translation` and set a `hasSearched` property to `true` on `state`.

-Since React automatically calls a re-rendering of any child components of a component whose state has been updated, we know that the `Route` for SearchContainer will be re-rendered.
+Since React automatically calls a re-rendering (of its virtual DOM) of any child components of a component whose state has been updated, we know that the `Route` for SearchContainer will be re-rendered.
 With that in mind, we can change the `render` property on the `Route` for the `Search` component to check if a user `hasSearched`, and if so, force it to `Redirect` to `/results`.

 ```js
 // In App.js (the App component's render method)